MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

 ![Square71x71Logo app logo loading from localhost][ImageVsNodejsExpressIcon]

 If you publish the app live \(with an actual `start_url`\), the Bing search engine now identifies it as a candidate for [automatic packaging and submission to the Microsoft Store][PwaEdgehtmlMicrosoftStore] as an installable Windows 10 app.
-Just make sure that your manifest.json file includes the [Quality signals for Progressive Web Apps][WindowsBlogsPwaEdge] that Bing is scanning for the following.
+Ensure that your manifest.json file includes the [Quality signals for Progressive Web Apps][WindowsBlogsPwaEdge] that Bing scans for as follows:

 *   `name`
 *   `description`